What Are The Advantages of Seasonality?

 Entrepreneurs often emphasize the value of data.
 Looking at historical metrics related to demand and performance can tell you the best times to launch marketing campaigns, order bulk inventory, offer discounts, etc. This data essentially determines your spending patterns as well as the timelines for significant investments.

-For some businesses, data can be difficult to interpret.
+For some businesses, data can be challenging to interpret.
 They might have to consult dozens of metrics before drawing meaningful conclusions.
 For others, however, this information is crystal clear.
-They can easily tell when demand hits its peak or how long it takes for marketing campaigns to produce results.
+They can quickly tell when demand hits its peak or how long it takes to produce results for marketing campaigns.
 Seasonal businesses are more likely to belong to this group.
 When you have a solid handle on your busy and slow seasons, you don’t have to worry about missing out on inventory deals or hiring employees at the wrong time.
 In other words, seasonal businesses are dramatically less likely to make incorrect spending decisions.

 2. You’re Less Likely to Procrastinate